Elizabeth Warren Draws Cheers From Trump Supporters Deep In ‘MAGA’ Country With Focus On Issue That Hits Home

-In a small town in West Virginia, staunchly-liberal presidential hopeful Elizabeth Warren managed to draw a few cheers and claps from the president’s supporters, raising questions of whether the Massachusetts senator might be able to make inroads with Donald Trump’s reliably conservative base, POLITICO reports.
+In a small town in West Virginia, staunchly-liberal presidential hopeful Elizabeth Warren managed to draw a few cheers and claps from the president’s supporters, raising questions of whether the Massachusetts senator might be able to make inroads with Donald Trump’s reliably conservative base, Politico reports.

 Warren’s team was reportedly nervous about how she would be received in towns like Kermit, West Virginia, with less than 400 residents and where four out of five voters favored Trump in 2016.
 About 150 gathered at the Kermit Fire & Rescue Headquarters Station to hear what Warren had to say.
 The candidate was there to speak primarily about the nation’s opioid crisis, which has hit towns like Kermit especially hard.
 Most hands were raised when she asked attendees who among them knew someone who was struggling with addition.